Work · 04 / 04

 — Testimony of Blanca Díaz, 2021.
 Material preserved by the artist under express authorization for this work.

-Blanca Díaz authorized the use of her voice for this work.
+Blanca Díaz authorized the use of her voice and image for this work.
 Authorship of the testimony belongs to her.
 Visual authorship belongs to the artist.
 No restitution is possible.
 What the work does is refuse to let the silence close.